Simultaneous Reconstruction and Uncertainty Quantification for Tomography: Method

-For the experimental configuration, we index a beamlet by $\tau$ and an angle by $\theta$, the collection of values of $\tau$ by $\cT$, and the collection of values of $\theta$ by $\Theta$; accordingly, $N_\tau = |\cT|$ is the number of beamlets, and $N_\theta = |\Theta|$ is the number of angles.
-During the tomographic process, the object is rotated by $N_\theta$ angles, where at each angle it is raster scanned with $N_\tau$ steps \cite{di2017joint}.

-We denote the set of measurements (i.e., the ``sinogram'') by $\bfy=[\bfy_t] \in \R^m$, where $m=N_\theta N_\tau$.
-The forward model is governed by the discrete Radon transform \citep{beylkin1987discrete}, as follows:

-where $\bfA=[\bfA_{t,i}]\in \R^{m \times n^2}$ and $\bfA_{t,i}$ is the intersection length\footnote{In principle, the components of $\bfA$ are proportional to the intersection length, with the proportionality constant determined by beam intensity and detector efficiency.
-For the sake of simplicity, and without loss of generality, we set this constant to 1 here.} of the $t =\theta+(\tau-1)N_\theta{\,\textsuperscript{th}}$ beam with the $i$th pixel.
-The measurement error $\bfepsilon$ is assumed to be a zero-mean multivariate normal random variable with covariance $\Expt{\bfepsilon\bfepsilon^T}=\bfSigma_\epsilon$.\footnote{We use $\Expt{\cdot}$ to denote the expected value of a random variable.} In general, $\bfepsilon$ is assumed to be statistically independent of the random variable $\bff$, but it can be heteroskedastic or even correlated (i.e., $\bfSigma_\epsilon$ may have nonzero off-diagonal entries.)
-For simplicity, we consider only the uncorrelated case in this work, with particular focus on both the homoskedastic (i.e., $\bfSigma_\epsilon=\sigma_{\epsilon}^2\mathbf{I}$) and the heteroskedastic noise (i.e., the diagonal elements of $\bfSigma_\epsilon$ may differ from each other).
+For the experimental configuration, we index a beam by $\tau$ and an angle by $\theta$.
+During the experiment, the object is rotated by $N_\theta$ angles, where at each angle it is raster scanned by $N_\tau$ beams \cite{di2017joint}.
+We denote the vectorized set of measurements (i.e., the ``sinogram'') by $\ds \bfy=[\bfy_t]_{t=1}^{N_\theta N_\tau}$.
+The forward model is then governed by the discrete Radon transform \cite{beylkin1987discrete}, as follows: $\bfy=\bfA\bff + \bfepsilon$ , where $\bfA=[\bfA_{t,i}]\in \R^{N_\theta N_\tau \times n^2}$ and $\bfA_{t,i}$ is the intersection length\footnote{In principle, the components of $\bfA$ are proportional to the intersection length, with the proportionality constant determined by beam intensity and detector efficiency.
+For the sake of simplicity, and without loss of generality, we set this constant to 1 here.} of the $t =\theta+(\tau-1)N_\theta{\,\textsuperscript{th}}$ beam with the $i$\textsuperscript{th} pixel.
+The measurement error $\bfepsilon$ is assumed to be a zero-mean multivariate normal random variable with covariance $\Expt{\bfepsilon\bfepsilon^T}=\bfSigma_\epsilon$.\footnote{We use $\Expt{\cdot}$ to denote the expected value of a random variable.} In general, $\bfepsilon$ is assumed to be statistically independent of the random variable $\bff$, but it can be heteroscedastic or even correlated (i.e., $\bfSigma_\epsilon$ may have nonzero off-diagonal entries).
+We consider only the uncorrelated case in this work, with a particular focus on heteroscedastic noise (i.e., the diagonal elements of $\bfSigma_\epsilon$ may differ from each other).
+Such noise is critical and of practical interest in experimental situations, when (for example) measurement errors arise in the Gaussian limit of Poisson photon counting statistics.